Walk Away Renée

 "Walk Away Renée" is a song written by Michael Brown, Bob Calilli, and Tony Sansone for the band the Left Banke, released as a single in July 1966.
 Steve Martin Caro is featured on lead vocals.
 It spent 13 weeks on the US charts, with a top spot of No. 5.
 The song has been widely considered a quintessence of the baroque pop genre.
 As musician Marshall Crenshaw explained, "There's something about 'Walk Away Renee' that's one of the most powerful songs I've ever heard, just in terms of provoking an emotional reaction."

 In 2005, Rolling Stone placed it at No. 220 in the 500 Greatest Songs of All Time.
-The track returned to nationwide charts with cover versions by The Four Tops (1967) and Rick Price (1993).
+The track returned to nationwide charts with cover versions by The Four Tops (1967), Southside Johnny and the Jukes (1986) and Rick Price (1993).

 Background

 Michael Brown has stated that the song is one of a number he wrote about Renée Fladen (later Fladen-Kamm), the then-girlfriend of the Left Banke's bassist Tom Finn and object of Brown's affection.
 She was associated with the band for a few weeks, and was described as a free-spirited and tall blonde.
 Brown wrote it one month after he met her.
 "Walk Away Renée" was one of a series of love songs the infatuated Brown wrote for his muse.
 Other works about her include the band's second hit "Pretty Ballerina" and "She May Call You Up Tonight".
 After decades of obscurity, she was identified in 2001 as a noted singer, vocal teacher, and artist on the West Coast.

 According to band member Tom Finn:

 Brown says of his unrequited love for Renée:

 Renée was looking on during the recording of the song, and her presence nearly prevented its completion.
 In an interview, Brown stated:

 However, co-writer Tony Sansone has given a different version of the origin of the song and contends that he is the primary writer.
 Sansone has stated in interviews that he wrote the lyrics, and he randomly chose the name Renée because the Beatles used the name "Michelle" in their hit song of the same name; he likewise chose a French name, Renée.